‘It’s been an incredible journey’

 Prior to that, though, Nancy was an adventurer.
 Among her accomplishments were three archeological digs in the State of Israel.
 She also was one of the few people to climb to the top of the Great Pyramid of Giza at a time when it had been closed to climbing by the Egyptian government.
 Despite that ban, she managed to get permission to make the climb.
 However, when she reached the summit, she lost vision in her left eye, which she later regained.
 It turned out that she had MS (Multiple Sclerosis).

 Among the first instances involved her calling him one evening, distraught and crying.
-Townes writes:
+Towne writes:

 “Upon leaving work, instead of turning right as she should have, she had turned left.
 She drove and drove and found herself about thirty miles in the opposite direction.
 She was very confused and lost.”